 These are some of the many relevant questions that you might want to consider to decide on an assignment.

 Not all employers post their internal policies on the internet.
 Hence, it may be hard for you to figure out how the organization may handle such situations.
 In addition to preparing your nurse interview questions and answers, keep the following list of questions ready to ask the employer:

 Seems like too many questions to ask around a single topic?
 The employer may or may not think that you are paranoid.
 But by the end of it, you’d be crystal clear about whether the organization has a robust violence mitigation mechanism to protect you.
-And that should help you decide if you would like to proceed with the assignment.
+And that should help you decide if you would like to proceed with the travel nurse assignment.

 If you don’t feel comfortable taking up a locum role, say no. Avoid the tendency to brush aside your gut feelings about a place or a patient.
-Even while you’re on an assignment, there may be several instances when you will need to tend to a patient alone during night shifts.
+Even while you’re on a travel nurse assignment, there may be several instances when you will need to tend to a patient alone during night shifts.
 If the patient ever comes across as unstable or uneasy, never hesitate to ask a staff member or security guard to accompany you during the visit.

 On the work floor, regardless of whether you are dealing with a patient or a co-worker, be attentive to people’s behaviors.
 There are several behavioral indicators that can alert you to a potential threat situation.

 These cues are warning signs that mostly precede violent behaviors.

 The Triage Tool is a set of questions that have been developed based on research with abused women, Emergency Department staff, and emergency workers at a hospital and mental health facility.